Canon 100D vs Panasonic GX1

 It is notable that the 100D has a microphone port, which is missing on the GX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 100D and the GX1 have been discontinued, but can regularly be found used on eBay.
 The GX1 was replaced by the Panasonic GX7, while the 100D was followed by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 100D vs Panasonic GX1